2025 Indiana State Library end-of-year reflection

 May 13, 12-1 p.m.

 “Introduction to Genealogy at the Indiana State Library,” presented by Jamie Dunn, will highlight the resources, services and programs of the Genealogy Division of the Indiana State Library.
 Explore the Genealogy collection, with an overview of the content and formats available in the family history collection to help you with your genealogy research.
-Register here.
+Register here for the in-person or online program.

 “Indiana State Library History”